Ina-Exter/SauerCloud/README.md

 Once you have created a mission, you will be prompted to read the briefing in the newly created mission folder.
 Then, you are all set.

+In missions, when you are done, you may find a "flag".
+Simply run ./flagchecker.sh.x and answer the quesions accordingly to check that you indeed completed the mission!

 Nb: Most of the time, using anything else than bash and the CLI is considered cheating. ;) You may also use only what I provide you with, not your own administrator AWS keys.

 ### What is an AWS account/What is AWS?